Distillers Company Limited, afgekort D.C.L. is de voorloper van Diageo.

 De emballage fabriek te Fife wordt uitgebreid en komen er 400 nieuwe arbeidsplaatsen bij, te Clackmannanshire wordt een nieuwe kuiperij gesticht

-In Cameronbridge Distillery te Fife wordt doorlopend geïnvesteerd: de afgelopen twee jaar was dir 40.000.000 Pounds, en voor de komende tijd is 65.000.000 Pounds geplant
+In Cameronbridge Distillery te Fife wordt doorlopend geïnvesteerd: de afgelopen twee jaar was dir 40.000.000 Pound, en voor de komende tijd is 65.000.000 Pound geplant

-In de zomer van 2011 wordt voor 9.000.000 Pounds een nieuwe kuiperij gebouwd te Cambus bij Alloa
+In de zomer van 2011 wordt voor 9.000.000 Pound een nieuwe kuiperij gebouwd te Cambus bij Alloa

 De kuiperij van Carsebridge wordt gesloten